Venafi/vault-pki-backend-venafi/README.md

    by the role `max_ttl`.

-   :pushpin: **NOTE**: The `zone` role parameter allows multiple zones to be used with a single CyberArk secret.
-If `zone` is not specified by the role, the `zone` specified by the CyberArk secret applies.
+   :pushpin: **NOTE**: The `zone` role parameter allows multiple zones to be used with a single Venafi secret.
+If `zone` is not specified by the role, the `zone` specified by the Venafi secret applies.

    :pushpin: **NOTE**: Starting version [0.13.0](https://github.com/Venafi/vault-pki-backend-venafi/releases/tag/v0.13.0), you can use `server_timeout` in order to overwrite timeout to perform an enrollment request.